-The Chattanooga Fire Department is doing its part to provide a safe, enjoyable Halloween experience for area children.
-Wednesday, on Halloween night, the Chattanooga Fire Department will open all 19 fire stations in Chattanooga from 6-8 p.m. to give trick-or-treaters an up-close look inside a fire station.
-While there, children can talk to the firefighters, look at the fire engines, and get some delicious candy, while supplies last.
-This event applies to the 19 fire stations located within the city limits of Chattanooga.
+The Chattanooga Fire Department will open all 19 fire stations in Chattanooga on Halloween from 6-8 p.m. to give trick-or-treaters an up-close look inside a fire station.
+While there, children can look at the fire engines and talk with the firefighters.
+The firefighters will also hand out candy, and two-ounce bags of original kettle corn, donated by Old Mill Kettle Corn in Chickamauga.
+Weather prognosticator Chip Chapman with WDEF TV-12 helped set up the donation, which occurred Monday.
+The kettle corn and candy will be handed out at all 19 fire stations located within the city limits of Chattanooga.

 Here are some helpful Halloween safety tips from the Chattanooga Fire Department: